-The Master's programme Chemistry offers specialisations in 3 tracks.
+The Master's programme Chemistry offers specialisations in three tracks.
 Analytical Sciences is one of them.
-The other 2 tracks are:
+The other two tracks are:

 This Master's track is unique in the Netherlands and focuses on all aspects of chemical analysis.
 A large range of modern analytical techniques will be discussed.
 Moreover the programme covers general concepts and strategies for analysis.
 Analytical Sciences is a specialisation for which there is currently a great demand on the labour market.

-Graduates of the Master's programme in Chemistry have had an excellent research training that allows them to pursue their PhD at chemisty institutes around the world.
-But they can also pursue a career in a different workfield.
-It’s a specialisation for which there is currently a great demand on the labour market.
+Graduates of the Master's programme in Chemistry have had an excellent research training that allows them to pursue their PhD at chemistry institutes around the world.
+But they can also pursue a career in a different work field.
+It's a specialisation for which there is currently a great demand on the labour market.

 It is, if you: